 During maintenance periods for database servers, you can suspend Event Handlers.
-During such a blackout period, Event Handlers are suspended.
 Agents continue to collect data, data is stored in the repository, and events are generated and displayed.
 Notifications, such as SNMP traps, emails and so on, are not generated.

 You can also enable a blackout period by entering the following URL into the address bar of your browser, substituting the appropriate host name, port and server name:

 The URL is composed of the following components:

 Service Manager hostname: the URL of MySQL Enterprise Service Manager.

 command: the command to run.
 This can be one of the following: